lbwa/vue-lazing/README.md

 Vue.use(VueLazing)
 ```

 - Use `<vue-lazing>` components.
-Optional, you can input 3 kind of parameters to control how to lazy loading.
+Optionally, you can input 3 kind of parameters to control how to lazy loading.

 ```html
 <!-- in single component file using default options -->